StaceyWhitmore/front-end-project-project/readme.md

 ### README.md

+### Important: This project has moved to a new repo (see article-page and tile-page).
 Sorry this repo is a little overdue.
 As I noted in the previous test repo-- I've had some issues with the billing on my Github acct and cannot create new repos the conventional way at this time; however,